 Why Can’t You Fly With Colourblindness?

 Well, the standard is placed so high because of safety reasons.
-Military jobs and flying a military jet require your ability to distinguish one color from the other, especially flares and signal lights.
-This standard rule is not waived because of how important it is for safety in flying, landing, and other specific tasks.
+Military jobs and flying a military jet (like the F22 Raptor) require your ability to distinguish one color from the other, especially flares and signal lights.
+This standard rule is not waived because of how important it is for safety in flying, landing, and other specific tasks like being aware of missiles.

 In the United States, many applicants or recruits are looking to join up, and the military will not pick 1 color blind person out of 100 when there are 99 other suitably qualified candidates to fly a military jet.
 This is not discrimination but based on standard safety procedures.
 It is important for the safety of the pilot and other combatants on combat missions, and for the safety of the military jet itself.